-sounded in early March; the CSW10% sounded three weeks later, and the stress loss limits sounded a week after that.
+Mr. Macris analogized managing the Synthetic Credit Portfolio to flying a plane.
+Mr. Dimon's public statements suggested that the flight alarms didn't sound until too late.
+But the risk metrics tell a different story.
+The VaR and CS01 alarms sounded in January; the CRM sounded in early March; the CSW10% sounded three weeks later, and the stress loss limits sounded a week after that.
 An internal bank document listing the many breaches of the CIO's risk limits is nine pages long.
 But no one in the CIO or JPMorgan Chase risk management function heeded the multiple warnings and took action to exit the offending positions.
-It wasn't an instrument failure that caused the portfolio to crash; it was the pilots' decision to disregard the instrument readings that were provided.
+It wasn't an instrument failure that caused the portfolio to crash; it was the pilots' decision to ignore the instruments.